I'm a big fan of all things green and growing. I love planting a garden in the spring and watching it thrive.

 Conceptually, it's wonderfully simple.
 The bags are made of a felt-like material that is light and flexible, yet strong enough to hold in the dirt and plant.
 The fabric is breathable and porous, so the roots are aerated, and the soil temperature is more conducive to growth.
 The material also allows excess water to escape, which prevents overwatering.

 Note: If you're growing on a balcony, be aware that these bags leak!
 They're meant to.
-If that's a problem, you're better off to put the bag inside of a waterproof container.
+If that's a problem, you're better off putting the bag inside of a waterproof container.
 For places where the ground can get wet, you're fine to just grow the potatoes or carrots in the bag and let the water leak out.

 5. Recycled Plastic Wall Planter Pockets

 By placing a hanging fabric wall planter in a spot that gets plenty of sun, you can easily grow herbs like basil, oregano, mint, or dill.
 It doesn't take up any valuable floor space, and you'll get tons of positive comments from guests because it looks great.

 Note: Like the potato bags, a fabric pocket releases excess water onto the ground, so you'll want to make sure it has adequate drainage or just water carefully.

 What Can I Grow on a Balcony Veggie Garden?